 A recent hard inquiry

 A hard inquiry on your credit report can also temporarily lower a score.
 Hard inquiries happen when a lender or company reviews your report with the intent to make a lending decision or offer you a contract.
-Even accounts or applications that may not seem like they would trigger a hard inquiry sometimes do.
-For example, many cell phone plan providers do a credit check before approving a new contract.
-Additionally, if you requested a credit line increase for one of your credit cards, it may also trigger a hard inquiry.
+For example, applying for a credit card, mortage or car loan will all result in a hard inquiry.
+If you requested a credit line increase for one of your existing credit cards, it may also trigger a hard inquiry.
 This account would already be on your report, and because it’s a minor change, it could be easy to miss on a quick read-through.

 Soft inquiries on your credit report can only be seen by you and do not impact your credit score.
 If you see a soft inquiry on your credit report, it simply shows that you or another company checked your report.
 It’s important to note that to be considered a soft inquiry, the company checking can’t be using the information to make a lending decision—it’s usually for a background check, credit monitoring you signed up for or something similar.
 If you apply for a loan or line of credit, that would trigger a hard inquiry.